citp/privacy-policy-historical/a/ac/act/activtrak.com.md

-> *The following text is extracted and transformed from the activtrak.com privacy policy that was archived on 2012-05-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120521120938id_/http%3A//activtrak.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the activtrak.com privacy policy that was archived on 2012-11-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121123221335id_/http%3A//activtrak.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - ActivTrak
+# Privacy Policy | ActivTrak - computer tracking software

 **This Privacy Policy was last updated on March 02, 2012.**